All Episodes

 Both then returned on April 26th to further cover the body with concrete.

-In the interview, she also called Robinson alongside investigators, and in a conversation, he never denied committing the murder.
+In the interview, she also called Robinson alongside investigators, and in the conversation, he never denied committing the murder.

-So they got a consensus recorded phone call of him confessing to the um to the crime.
+So they got a consensus recorded phone call of him confessing to the crime.

 That's huge evidence right there.

-They sent the text, and he sent a text baby.
+They sent a text and he sent a text, maybe they found the pieces.

 Yeah.